ChrisWhealy/wasm_sha256/README.md

    However, `wasmer` imposes a 2Mb upper limit on the buffer size.<sup>[1](#footnote1)</sup>  Therefore, in order to read files larger than 2Mb, multiple calls to `fd_read` are required.

+## Stripping Out Debug Coding

+Any calls to functions such as `$hexdump`, `$write_msg` or `$write_step` etc are delimited by the preprocessor markers `;;@debug-start` and `;;@debug-end`.

+To compile for production, such functioncalls can be removed from the source code by first running `./utils/strip-debug.mjs`.
+This then produces a "production" version of the WAT source code (`./src/sha256.prod.wat`) from which all the coding between these delimiters has been removed.

+You can build this app using either `npm run build:prod` or `npm run build:dev`.

 ## Making Mistakes With The Memory Map

 Inside the WASM module, you (and you alone) are responsible for deciding how linear memory should be laid out.